dansteingart/without_the_hot_air/pages_md/SEwtHA_33.md

 When I say that halving your driving speed should reduce fuel consumption (in miles per gallon) to *one quarter* of current levels, some people feel sceptical.
 They have a point: most cars’ engines have an optimum revolution rate, and the choice of gears of the car determines a range of speeds at which the optimum engine efficiency can be delivered.
 If my suggested experiment of halving the car’s speed takes the car out of this designed range of speeds, the consumption might not fall by as much as four-fold.
 My tacit assumption that the engine’s efficiency is the same at all speeds and all loads led to the conclusion that it’s always good (in terms of miles per gallon) to travel slower; but if the engine’s efficiency drops off at low speeds, then the most fuel-efficient speed might be at an intermediate speed that makes a compromise between going slow and keeping the engine efficient.
 For the BMW 318ti in figure A.12, for example, the optimum speed is about 60 km/h.
 But if society were to decide that car speeds should be reduced, there is nothing to stop engines and gears being redesigned so that the peak engine efficiency was found at the right speed.
 As further evidence

 <img src="figure256.png" width="218" height="225" />
-<span class="figurenumber">Figure A.12.</span> Current cars’ fuel consumptions do not vary as speed squared.
+<div class='caption'><span class="figurenumber">Figure A.12.</span> Current cars’ fuel consumptions do not vary as speed squared.
 Prius data from B.Z.
 Wilson; BMW data from Phil C. Stuart.
-The smooth curve shows what a speed-squared curve would look like, assuming a drag-area of 0.6 m<sup>2</sup>.
+The smooth curve shows what a speed-squared curve would look like, assuming a drag-area of 0.6 m<sup>2</sup>.</div>

 <img src="figure257.png" width="179" height="333" />
-<span class="figurenumber">Figure A.13.</span> Powers of cars (kW) versus their top speeds (km/h).
+<div class='caption'><span class="figurenumber">Figure A.13.</span> Powers of cars (kW) versus their top speeds (km/h).
 Both scales are logarithmic.
 The power increases as the third power of the speed.
 To go twice as fast requires eight times as much engine power.
-From Tennekes (1997).
+From Tennekes (1997).</div>

 that the power a car requires really does increase as the cube of speed, figure A.13 shows the engine power versus the top speeds of a range of cars.
 The line shows the relationship “power proportional to *v*<sup>3</sup>.”